SC-Networks/evalanche-soap-api-struct/docs/index.md

 ```
 ##### Language
 Represents a Language in Evalanche.<br>
-  Contains information the Language Id and Text.<br>
+  Contains information the Language Id and json encoded Text.<br>

 ```
 Language(